arindas/tfug-ml-mq-infer/README.md

 #### Audits and Reproducibility

-You might have observed that we also store the model id and iteration with each record.
+You might have observed that we also store the model id and version with each record.
 This is necessary if we need to re-analyze with different versions of different models.